Flexible Spatio-Temporal Hawkes Process Models for Earthquake Occurrences: Background

 As an extension, we consider a nonparametric ETAS model whose aftershock productivity depends both on magnitude and location of the mainshock. \cite{schoenberg2022nonparametric} suggested a nonparametric method that estimates the aftershock productivity for each event by deriving an analytic form and maximizing the likelihood.
 But, \cite{schoenberg2022nonparametric} smoothed the aftershock productivities only in a magnitude domain without considering their spatial variability.
 Furthermore, it requires the invertibility of an $(N-1) \times (N-1)$ possibly ill-conditioned lower-triangular matrix G whose $(i,j)$-th element $G_{ij}$ is $g(x_{i+1} - x_j, y_{i+1} - y_j, t_{i+1} - t_j)$ if $i \geq j$, and 0 otherwise.

 Nonparametric ETAS model with anisotropic triggering structure was first suggested by \cite{gordon2021nonparametric}.
 It estimates the fault direction of each earthquake and assumes that aftershocks occur at varying angles to the estimated direction.
 As a result, the spatial triggering density is a function of both the relative angle and the spatial lag $\Delta \mathbf{s}$. \cite{gordon2021nonparametric} estimated this bivariate function using a histogram estimator.
 However, its locally constant form can lead to undesired bumps depending on how partition was done.
-As suggested by \cite{fox2016spatially} for the estimation of $\mu(x,y)$, this problem can be mitigated by a kernel smoothing methods.
+This problem can be alleviated by kernel methods. \cite{mohler2011self} used the kernel smoothing method to estimate the Hawkes process models. \cite{zhuang2019semiparametric} estimated periodic background rate by introducing so-called relaxation parameters and using kernel-based residual analysis.
+In this paper, we adopt the kernel smoothing approaches of \cite{mohler2011self} and \cite{fox2016spatially}.
+We estimate the aftershock productivity and the triggering density as in \eqref{eq:background_kernel}.